KDE/kdeconnect-kde/README.md

 - Android, by installing the KDE Connect app from the [Play Store](https://play.google.com/store/apps/details?id=org.kde.kdeconnect_tp) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.kde.kdeconnect_tp).

 ## How to install
 These instructions explain how to install KDE Connect on your computer.
-You will also need to install it on your Andriod device and pair them together in the app before using this application.
+You will also need to install it on your Android device and pair them together in the app before using this application.
 The Android app repository can be found [here](https://cgit.kde.org/kdeconnect-android.git/)

 ### On Linux
 Look in your distribution repo for a package called `kdeconnect-kde`, `kdeconnect-plasma`, or just `kdeconnect`.
 If it's not there and you know how to build software from sources, you just found the repo :), instructions are [here](https://community.kde.org/KDEConnect#Building_KDE_Connect_.28Desktop.29)